bioinfo-pf-curie/mpiBWA/docs/README.md

 [M::mem_process_seqs] Processed 805198 reads in 549.086 CPU sec, 27.610 real sec

 So we have no differences if we execute on 1 node and on 2 nodes.
 We can repeat with 3 and more nodes.
+Test also the setup with mpiBWAByChr.

 Conclusion:

 With our configuration running mpiBWA with 10 threads seems the best option.
 We notice a small increase when we use all the cores of a node.
 We recommand to leave some cores for the system node.
-Try also some bindings with mpirun as we do when we bind to socket, this could help.
+Explore the mpirun options as we do with the bind to socket, this could help and remove contention like NUMA effects.

 ## Examples